everx-labs/ton-labs-contracts/solidity/depool/README.md

 > When participating in elections through a DePool contract, the validator script handles only the creation and sending of the node election request, as all activities regarding stakes and rewards handled at the level of the DePool.

-A working example of such a script can be found [here](https://github.com/tonlabs/net.ton.dev/blob/master/scripts/validator_depool.sh).
+Working examples of such a script can be found here: for the [main FreeTON](https://github.com/tonlabs/main.ton.dev/blob/master/scripts/validator_depool.sh) network, and for the [devnet](https://github.com/tonlabs/net.ton.dev/blob/master/scripts/validator_depool.sh).

 > Important: If you are setting up DePool validator script on top of a node, that was previously functioning under a regular validator script, you should first disable the regular script (validator_msig.sh) and only set up the DePool validator script (validator_depool.sh) for the next elections.
 Two validator scripts should never run at the same time, as this creates unpredictable behavior.